Revolyssup/portfolio/blogs/blog/content/posts/kubernetes-api-server.md

 ---
 title: "Exploring Kubernetes with OpenAPI"
 date:  2023-04-04T17:24:55+05:30
-description: "We explore REST API provided by Kubernetes API server while using the response of /openapi/v2 as an index."
+description: "We explore REST API provided by Kubernetes API server while using the response of /openapi/v2 as an index.
+(In progress)"
 tags: ["kubernetes"]
 type: post
 draft: true